 ASB-4006 Marketing Strategy

-— KTPs with Bio-composites Centre, Canolfan Bedwyr, Creative Studies & Media, & Electronic Engineering; joint development of academic programmes with Chemistry, Computer Science, Environment Natural Resources & Geography, & Modern Languages.
+Within Bangor University — KTPs with Bio-composites Centre, Canolfan Bedwyr, Creative Studies and Media, and Electronic Engineering; joint development of academic programmes with Chemistry, Computer Science, Environment Natural Resources and Geography, and Modern Languages.

-- as joint chair of the business & management subject group of the Community University of North Wales Partnership.
+Within North Wales - as joint chair of the business and management subject group of the Community University of North Wales Partnership.

--faculty development programmes funded by UK government for institutions in Middle East & Russia, concentrating on issues of pedagogy.
+In Eastern-Europe and the Middle East -faculty development programmes funded by UK government for institutions in Middle East and Russia, concentrating on issues of pedagogy.

-Attendance at External Exam Boards, Validation Panels, Quinquennial Inspection Reviews.
+Attendance internationally at External Exam Boards, Validation Panels, Quinquennial Inspection Reviews.

 Links with industry

-Examples of activities with industry have included the creation, delivery & quality assurance of cross-border business development programmes between Wales & Ireland, & Wales & Italy (with EU funding); & programmes for management development & Executive Education.
+Examples of activities with industry have included the creation, delivery and quality assurance of cross-border business development programmes between Wales and Ireland, and Wales and Italy (with EU funding); and programmes for management development and Executive Education.